 - Teams that want a hands-off, managed ELT solution.

-The trade-off is that Fivetran works on batch intervals (not true real-time streaming) and its pricing is based on Monthly Active Rows (MAR), which can become expensive as data volumes grow.
+The trade-off is that Fivetran works on batch intervals (not true real-time streaming) and its pricing is based on MAR, which scales unpredictably for high-change-rate tables.
+It also does not support Postgres-to-Postgres migration; it is designed for warehouse and lake destinations only.

 dbForge Studio for PostgreSQL is a commercial GUI-based tool that helps developers and DBAs with database migration, management, and debugging.
 Unlike cloud platforms, it runs locally and provides a visual interface for handling schema and data transfers.